 Bulgur is one of the ingredients we use very often but not in breakfast form.
-We are on the savory side when we think of bulgur and we mostly make a side dish or soup with it.
-You might have heard about the most popular Cigkofte with dark bulgur or bulgur salad in Turkish cuisine called Kisir.
+We are on the savory side when we think of bulgur and we mostly make a bulgur pilaf or bulgur salad called kisir with it.
+Also, you might have heard about the most popular street foods, Cigkofte too.